Arena-Rosnav/.github/docs/tutorials/gazebo_tutorial/generate_world_in_gazebo.md

 <br>
 ![](images/generate_gazebo_worlds/gazebo_3.gif)

-If you don't specify a location to save your file, Gazebo will create a folder with the name 'building_editor_models' in your home directory and place your model inside of this folder.
+If you don't specify a location to save your file, Gazebo will create a folder with the name `building_editor_models` in your home directory and place your model inside of this folder.
 <br>
 Therefore, change the directory to:
 <br>
-`../arena-simulation-setup/gazebo_models`
+`arena_simulation_setup/gazebo_models`
 <br>
 <br>
 ![](images/generate_gazebo_worlds/gazebo_4.gif)